 Until a few years ago the maximum number of children a centre could be licensed for was 50 and this acted as a de-facto group size maximum in the absence of regulation for group size.
-With the exception of mainly playcentres and hospitial-based ECE services, most centres were licensed for around 40 and up to the maximum of 50 children.
+With the exception of mainly Playcentres and hospital-based ECE services, most centres were licensed for around 40 and up to the maximum of 50 children.

-Today centres may legally have up to 150 children 0-6 years of age grouped together in a single building and outside playground area and therefore cared for by many adults.
-Centres that accept only under-twos are rare and most centres also accept over-twos or have preschool-aged children only.
+But today centres may legally have up to 150 children 0-6 years of age grouped together in a single building and outside playground area and therefore cared for by many adults.

-Note: Until such time as the government brings in and passes new legislation setting a limit on group size then the criterion for a Star is best set at the traditional licence number of 50 children.
-Ideally it should be lower than 50 and at around 20 children – however awarding a Star to services with 20 or fewer children would not help to motivate centres currently licensed for around 50 children to remain at this number or lower.
 In 2011 the NZ Government changed regulations allowing the maximum number of children in a centre to increase from 50 to 150.
-A survey by ChildForum showed strong opposition within the ECE sector against this regulation change.Only 9% of the 450 survey respondents supported the increase while 91% were against the regulation change.
+A survey on increasing the licence size showed strong opposition within the ECE sector against this regulation change.Only 9% of the 450 respondents surveyed supported the increase while 91% were against the regulation change.
 Many of the respondents opposed to an increase in child numbers were working in services that had more than one licensed centre on the same site.
 They did not want to see greater numbers of children placed together within a single centre licence and they saw this as negative for their work environment and well-being too.